 When Overwatch launched in 2016, it was made available on PC, PlayStation 4, and the Xbox One.
-Since then, just one new platform has joined the mix with Blizzard porting the hero shooter to the Nintendo Switch.
-With four different communities in play and a sequel fast approaching, it’s no surprise crossplay and cross-progression are two of the most highly demanded features.
+Since then, just one new platform has joined the mix with Blizzard porting the hero shooter to the Nintendo Switch, as will Overwatch 2.

 Without any barriers, teams from all platforms could efficiently group together and enjoy Overwatch.
-No additional costs, no hoops to jump through, it could be as simple as just loading into a match.
+No additional costs, no hoops to jump through, it could be as simple as just loading into a match, also improving matchmaking speeds.

 As for cross-progression, this feature would allow you to maintain a single account across platforms.
 For Overwatch veterans, five years of experience and cosmetic unlocks could be thrown out the window if you ever have to switch platforms.

 If you’ve been a hardcore grinder on PC, you can’t suddenly move to console and expect your account to follow suit.
 Instead, you have to begin anew, going back to square one.

 If cross-progression is ever enabled, this would no longer be a concern.
 You could maintain one unified account across all platforms.
 This would allow you to log in on any device, play some games, and continue on another down the line.